intel-retail/automated-self-checkout/docs_src/pipelinerun.md

 TO use realsense camera and to provide realsense camera 12 digit serial number as inputsrc to the docker-run.sh script

 ### `--barcode`
-To provide barcode detection frame internal value such as `--barcode 5`, default value is 5
+To provide barcode detection frame internal value such as `--barcode 5`, default recognition interval value is 5

 ### `--color-width`
 Realsense camera color related property, to apply realsense camera color width, which will overwrite the default value of realsense gstreamer; if it's not provided, it will use the default value from realsense gstreamer; make sure to look up to your realsense camera's color capability using `rs-enumerate-devices`